Average Total Cost Formula (Table of Contents)

 Average Total Cost Formula

-Average total cost is basically a cost measure in per unit of output produced by the firm.
-Sometimes, it is also per unit total cost because of the reason that it is calculated by diving the total cost of production by the number of units produced.
+Average total cost is a cost measure per unit of output produced by the firm.
+Sometimes, it is also per unit total cost because it is calculated by dividing the total cost of production by the number of units produced.

-Here Total cost includes all the costs which are required to produce the goods.
-It includes both Fixed cost (one time cost which is required to produce the goods but does not change with the output) and Variable cost (per unit cost to produce the goods which change as per the output)
+Here Total cost includes all the costs required to produce the goods.
+It includes both Fixed cost (one time cost which is required to produce the goods but does not change with the output) and Variable cost (per unit cost to produce the goods, which changes as per the output)

-Average total cost, during the initial stages of production, will be higher and will go down as we increase the number of units produced.
-This due to the fact that when a business will start its production, they have to incur certain fixed cost like buying machinery, equipment etc. This cost is not related to how many unit businesses is going to produce.
-So as the unit produced keeps on increasing, per unit fixed cost will drop so as the average total cost.
+During the initial stages of production, the average total cost will be higher and will go down as we increase the number of units produced.
+This is because when a business starts its production, it has to incur certain fixed costs like buying machinery, equipment, etc. This cost is not related to how many units businesses will produce.
+So as the unit produced keeps increasing, per unit fixed cost will drop, as will the average total cost.

 Examples of Average Total Cost Formula (With Excel Template)

 Suppose there is an FMCG company which is producing candy for kids.
-Fixed Cost which they have invested in equipment etc. is $10,000.
-Variable cost per pack of candy is $12.
-The company is producing 1000 on an average.
+The fixed cost they have invested in equipment etc. is $10,000.
+The variable cost per pack of candy is $12.
+The company is producing 1000 on average.

 Total Variable Cost is calculated using the formula given below